-To protect jobs, companies can temporarily reduce or eliminate employees‘ working hours.
+To protect jobs, companies can temporarily reduce or cancel employees’ working hours.

-Employers must notify the canton in writing of their intention to apply short-time work at least 10 days prior to implementation.
+Employers must notify the canton in writing of their intention to introduce reduced working hours at least 10 days prior to doing so.
 Employees do not need to take any specific steps.
-The canton checks to make sure the short-time work is lawful and determines whether it is really conducive to protecting jobs.
+The canton checks to make sure reduced working hours are lawful and determines whether they are conducive to protecting jobs.

-The employer must obtain written consent from the employees for short-time work.
-They have the right to reject short-time work, in which case the employer must continue to pay full wages, as specified in the employment contract.
+The employer must obtain written consent that employees are willing to work reduced hours.
+Employees have the right to refuse to do so, in which case the employer must continue to pay full wages, as specified in the employment contract.

 Engineer, 1 child eligible for benefits

 Insured income: CHF 7,810

-(Broadly speaking, insured wages are the wages from which AHV contributions were deducted.
-The 13th months’ pay is included, while work-related expenses are not.)
+(Broadly speaking, insured income is the amount from which AHV contributions are deducted.
+The 13th month’s pay is included, while work-related expenses are not.)

 |A. Short-term work 50% working hours||

 80% of 50% (compensation for reduced hours)

 plus child and education allowances, as when working full hours.